-The NBA is an underground pipeline that runs from Barker Slough in the Delta to Cordelia Forebay, just outside of Vallejo.
-From the Cordelia Forebay water is pumped to Napa County, Vallejo and Benicia.
+The NBA is an underground pipeline that runs from Barker Slough in the Delta to Cordelia Forebay in western Fairfield.
+From the Cordelia Forebay water is pumped to Napa County, Vallejo, and Benicia.
 Travis Air Force Base is also served off the NBA.
 The size of the underground pipeline varies from 72 inches at Barker Slough to 54 inches at Cordelia Forebay.
-The NBA is operated remotely by the State Department of Water Resources (DWR) at the Delta Field Division office near Tracy.
+The NBA is operated remotely by the California Department of Water Resources (DWR) at the Delta Field Division office near Tracy.

-The NBA cannot deliver the full 175 cfs flow it was designed and contracted for.
+The NBA cannot fully deliver the 175 cfs flow it was designed and contracted for.
 Pumping tests have shown that the NBA can deliver a maximum of 142 cfs.
-DWR, SCWA and Napa County are investigating methods to increase the capacity of the NBA at least to the contract amount of 175 cfs.
+DWR, SCWA, and Napa County are investigating methods to increase the capacity of the NBA at least to the contract amount of 175 cfs.

 To address existing and future environmental issues, water quality concerns, and overall improved water reliability, the NBA agencies are looking at a potential NBA Alternate Intake Project.
 Please click here to view the North Bay Aqueduct Alternate Intake flier (PDF).